Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Discussions and Perspectives

-In this work, we construct a quantum memory circuit for the ion channel dynamics.
-We model a single ion channel as an ionic tunneling junction and study the ionic quantum transport through the ion channel.
-Using the quantum Langevin equation approach of open quantum system and the non-equilibrium Green's function method, we compute the ion quantum transport current passing through a single ion channel.
-The ion dynamics in the ion channel is determined by the time-convolution equation of motion derived for open quantum systems, and thereby provides a quantum memory description through the ion channel current.
-We find that the external time-varying voltage exerting on the intracellular and extracellular ionic solution near the ion channels induce an effective magnetic flux phase to the ion tunnelings and cause the quantum coherent ion transmission.
-We show that the effective flux phases induce quantum coherence in ion tunnelings and dominates the memory dynamics in the ion transport, in responding to the external time-varying voltage.

-We define this memory dynamics as the active quantum memory.
-We show that the active quantum memory is associated with the sideband oscillations in the ion channel current, which provide a way how to observe the active quantum memory in experiments.
-We also demonstrate that the sideband oscillation structure is a significant manifestation of the quantum coherence through the effective magnetic fluxes induced by the external time-varying voltages, as the main physical origin of the active memory dynamics in the ion channel dynamics.
-The active quantum memory also manifests the multipole non-zero crossing points in the I-V curve hysteresis and the oscillating differential conductance.
-This may provide a underlying quantum description about the connection of the active quantum memory in the ion channel dynamics with the external stimuli of the neuron membrane in the nervous system.
+In this work, we construct a quantum ion channel model for the ion selectivity filter region to describe the ion channel dynamics.
+We model the selectivity filter as a multi-level ionic tunneling junction and study the ionic quantum transport.
+By deriving the quantum Langevin equation from the first principle of quantum mechanics and the ion transport current in terms of the non-equilibrium Green's functions, we can study the ion channel dynamics in the open quantum system framework.
+We find that the external time-varying voltage applied across the cell membrane induces an effective magnetic flux phase.
+It further causes quantum coherence to emerge in ion tunneling and forms quantum memory in the ion system.
+We define this memory dynamics as the active quantum memory, and show that the active quantum memory is manifested in terms of the sideband oscillations of the ionic current.
+We also find that the active quantum memory can be depicted by the non-zero crossing points in both the I-V hysteresis and the G-V diagram, which provides a quantitative way for observing the active quantum memory in experiments.
+This also gives an underlying quantum description of the active quantum memory in the ion channel under neuronal membrane stimulation.